NOAA-EMC/UPP/docs/UserGuide/CustomizingTheUPP/AddNewVariable.rst

             /usr/bin/perl PostXMLPreprocessor.pl your_user_defined_xml post_avblflds.xml your_user_defined_flat

-         This flat file (instead of the xml file) is read in by the UPP because it is much faster to read a text file than an xml file.
+         This flat file (instead of the xml file) is read in by the UPP because it is much faster to read a text file than an XML file.

 #.
 Allocate and initialize the field in ``sorc/ncep_post.fd/ALLOCATE_ALL.f``.